Golap31/-inventory-management-system/README.md

 Implementation of preventative measures and Tracking the improvements.

 This project was part of the Database Management Course CSE303 .
 I was the leader of this project and the project consisted of  contributions from seven people

+Technologies Used : PHP , HTML & CSS and JavaScript , MYSQL ( Database )